-Ellen T. Ruff Charlotte, NC Director since 2006 Biography: Ms. Ruff was President, Office of Nuclear Development, for Duke Energy Corporation, from December 2008 until her retirement in January 2011.
+Biography: Ms. Ruff is a partner in the law firm of McGuire-Woods, LLP.
+She was President, Office of Nuclear Development, for Duke Energy Corporation, from December 2008 until her retirement in January 2011.
 Duke Energy Corporation is a leading energy company focused on electric power and gas distribution operations and other energy services in the Americas.
 From April 2006 through December 2008, Ms. Ruff was President of Duke Energy Carolinas, an electric utility that provides electricity and other services to customers in North Carolina and South Carolina.
-Ms. Ruff joined the Duke Energy organization in 1978 and during her career held a number of key positions, including: Vice President and General Counsel of Corporate, Gas and Electric Operations; Senior Vice President and General Counsel for Duke Energy; Senior Vice President of Asset Management for Duke Power; Senior Vice President of Power Policy and Planning; Group Vice President of Power Policy and Planning; and Group Vice President of Planning and External Affairs.
-Ms. Ruff is a director of Mistras Group, Inc. Age: 64.
+Ms. Ruff joined the Duke Energy organization in 1978 and during her career held a number of key positions, including: Vice President and General Counsel of Corporate, Gas and Electric Operations; Senior Vice President and General Counsel for Duke Energy; Senior Vice President of Asset Management for Duke Power; Senior Vice President of Power Policy and Planning; and Group Vice President of Planning and External Affairs.
+Ms. Ruff is a director of Mistras Group, Inc.

-Qualifications: Ms. Ruff has over 30 years of experience with a major utility company in various management, operations, legal, planning and public affairs positions.
+Qualifications: Ms. Ruff has over 30 years of experience with a major utility company in various management, operations, legal planning and public affairs positions.
 Ms. Ruff has lived and worked in North Carolina, an important area of the Company's operations, for many years.
 Ms. Ruff has served as a member of the Company's Executive Compensation Committee since 2006.
 The Board of Directors has determined that Ms. Ruff is an independent director.
-The Board of Directors views Ms. Ruff's independence, her experience with various aspects of the utility industry, her knowledge of North Carolina and her demonstrated leadership roles in business and community activities as important qualifications, skills and experience for the Board of Directors' conclusion that Ms. Ruff should serve as a director of the Company.
+The Board of Directors views Ms. Ruff's independence, her experience with various aspects of the utility industry, her knowledge of North Carolina and her demonstrated leadership roles in business and community activities as important qualifications, skills and experience supporting the Board of Directors' conclusion that Ms. Ruff should serve as a director of the Company.